What can you say about the true meaning of “turn the other cheek?”

-We need to give up the temptation to stand in our self-righteous position, having built a case against someone else that’s filled with rationalization and rakes them over the coals for their wrong-doing.
+We need to give up the temptation to stand in our self-righteous position, having built a case against someone else that’s full of rationalization and rakes them over the coals for their wrong-doing.
 We need to look for how their negativity hooks into ours—where is the grain of truth of how it lives in us.
 This is always the case, no matter how wrong the other may be.
 Other times, we’re just making stuff up, seeing the other through such distorted lenses in our wish to whitewash ourselves, make them evil, and avoid looking at our own Lower Selves.
 When we fight from this vantage point, we have become a total plaything of the dark forces and we’re the ones perpetuating evil.

 On a spiritual path like the one taught by the Guide, we learn that the victim is often as responsible as the perpetrator.
 This is a liberating realization.
 This gives us the secure self-esteem and genuine strength to fight when we should fight.
 We don’t remain shackled by a victimhood mentality, where we know in our minds that fighting would be appropriate, but we’ve been fighting in the wrong way.
 We’ve been insisting on a self-righteous position when we needed to adjust our stance so we can see inside ourselves.

 In the Book of Exodus, people were told to collect manna only for one day and on the Sabbath for two days.
 If they collected for two days on any other day but for the Sabbath, it rotted.
 But for the Sabbath, it did not.
 What is the meaning of this?